 Katarina Aubuchon, M.A.

-Katarina is currently a first year doctoral student.
+Katarina is currently a second year doctoral student.
 In December 2016, she received her B.A. in Psychology and Philosophy from Furman University.
-Prior to attending GWU, she worked in cardiology research at the Baylor Research Institute in Temple, Texas.
+Prior to attending GWU, she conducted research in a cardiology clinic at Baylor Research Institute in Temple, Texas.
 Her interests in social and health psychology are broad, but include the impact of social exclusion and racial discrimination on health cognitions and behaviors.
 She also has an increasing interest in e-cigarette use, including why young adults use e-cigarettes and how we can intervene to prevent e-cigarette use in non-smoking youth.
 However, her passion is in health inequalities, and how health inequalities can be mitigated through social-behavioral interventions.
 In particular, her research interests include the role that eliminating racial discrimination will have on health inequalities in the long term.